-Since 2012, Orran Booher’s Black-owned business boasts fresh French and Italian desserts, crafty cakes and bou-cakes, with a healthy lunch menu including specialty items for all to enjoy.
-Indulge in one of these signature more-than-just-frosting treats: almond-pecan carrot cake, what the fudge brownie or chocolate marshmallow rainbow cupcake.
+Orran Booher’s Black-owned business Baker Dude Baker Cafe boasts fresh French and Italian desserts, crafty cakes and “bou-cakes” along with a healthy lunch menu.
+Indulge in one of these signature more-than-just-frosting treats: Holy Chocolate Peanut Butter Cake, Funfetti Rainbow cake or The Love Velvet Cake.

 Georgia Beer Garden

-Sweet Auburn District’s classic beer garden draws the most excitement on Atlanta United FC game days, hosting watch parties and pouring from more than 20 taps of locally brewed beer.
-Swing by with a friend to experience Downtown’s largest backyard patio with feel-good music.
-It’s open as late as 2:30 a.m.
+Sweet Auburn District’s classic beer garden pours from more than 20 taps of locally brewed beer.
+Swing by with a friend to experience Downtown’s largest backyard patio.

 Guac y Margys

 Guac y Margys, known for its guacamole, is a go-to spot for a variety of tacos, fresh margaritas (#NoMix) and giving back to the Atlanta community.
-Located on the Atlanta BeltLine, it has been dubbed as “Atlanta’s Margarita Bar,” creating a buzz around the most-sought-after Strawberry Pineapple Holla! and Forever, Forever Ever refreshers.
+With three locations, it has been dubbed as “Atlanta’s Margarita Bar,” creating a buzz around the most-sought-after Strawberry Pineapple Holla! and Forever, Forever Ever refreshers.

 Mitchell Anderson’s Midtown fast-casual cafe has focused on providing the freshest locally sourced food for breakfast, lunch and dinner for more than 16 years.
-Be on the lookout for occasional music events hosted by Mitchell’s husband, Richie Arpino, at Richie’s Wine Bar (inside MetroFresh).
+Be on the lookout for occasional music events.

 No Mas!
 Cantina

 All amigos are welcome at No Mas!
 Cantina where authentic Mexican cuisine is served in one of Atlanta’s most historic neighborhoods.
-Part cafe (ADios Cafe Chocolate & Espresso Bar), part Artisan Market, there’s plenty of food and shopping to take in before and after your dining experience.
+Part cafe (ADios Cafe), part Artisan Market, there’s plenty of food and shopping to take in before and after your dining experience.

 Because breakfast and lunch specials are served all day at Ria’s Bluebird diner, there’s no excuse not to meet with friends for brunch any day of the week.
 Take in the scenery with views of Historic Oakland Cemetery, and try patio dining in the eclectic garden oasis for an all-around local experience.

-Woof’s sports bar has been providing undefeated vibes for Atlanta’s gay community since 2002.
-All LGBTQ-friendly patrons are welcome to take part in classic eats on game days and specials on Wing Wednesday, $5-Burger Thursday and BBQ Friday.
+Woof’s Sports Bar has been providing vibes for Atlanta’s gay community since 2002.
+All LGBTQ-friendly patrons are welcome to take part in classic eats on game days and specials on Wing Wednesday, Burger Thursday and daily specials Monday, Wednesday, Thursday and Friday.

 Bars & Nightclubs